chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 With the quantum threat timeline established, we can now assess which parts of the blockchain ecosystem face the greatest risk.
 Vulnerability correlates primarily with **public key exposure patterns** rather than wallet vintage or user awareness levels.
 Different script types and usage patterns create varying degrees of vulnerability:

-**Bitcoin's UTXO Model** provides some protection through address formats that hide public keys until spending occurs. **P2PKH (Pay-to-Public-Key-Hash)** and **P2WPKH** addresses only reveal public keys when creating spending transactions. **P2TR (Taproot)** offers enhanced privacy by making script-path spends indistinguishable from key-path spends until executed.
+**Bitcoin's UTXO Model** can hide public keys until spending for some address types. **P2PKH (Pay-to-Public-Key-Hash)** and **P2WPKH** addresses only reveal public keys when creating spending transactions.
+By contrast, **P2TR (Taproot)** publishes the x-only public key in the output itself (pattern `OP_1 <32-byte key>`), so the key is exposed before spending (though Taproot still improves script-path privacy by making script-path spends indistinguishable from key-path spends until executed).

 **Ethereum's Account Model** creates different exposure dynamics.
 Every transaction from an Ethereum EOA (Externally Owned Account) exposes a recoverable public key through the `ecrecover` mechanism, making exposure more prevalent than in UTXO systems.
 However, EOAs that have never sent transactions maintain public key privacy until their first outbound transaction.